riceluxs1t/mini_programming_bootcamp/README.md

 import from settings.py for the access key and secret key

 # TODO:
-- add more features.
-- add some more tests for python code.
-- add specifically tests for the grader module
-- fix for all the inline TODO comments
 - add a feature so that graded files actually show the test cases that failed.
-- add a django command that gets homework submission files off some remote storage (e.g. subversion or some s3 bucket)
 - add a multi module submission support for the grader module. i.e. students submit multiple .py files for one homework
-- add a homework submission UI
-- add support to see which test cases they failed. (some kind of flag)
-- add support to run tests for a subset of functinos (some kind of flag)
 - add support to run test cases by slack command (setting up a slack bot is easy but the ui takes some effort)
 - add support to check floating point items in a list by the epsilon method

 # FIXME:
 - most text are editable even if contenteditable set to false.
 - FIX all the static issues with javascript / css / html (i.e. Chrome javascript console doesn't display any error)
-- fix the issue of pycogpg2 not being installed on my local machine. (a very minor issue)
-- FIX sqlite db seems to be out of sync on heroku even after running the migrate command

 Main Page Image